-Sometimes you may come across the strange problem of being unable to Delete File or Folder in Windows 10.
-You will find below the steps to fix this issue in Windows 10.
+The problem of being unable to Delete File or Folder has been reported by users.
+You can find the steps to fix this issue on Windows 10/11 computers.

-If this does not work, completely Power OFF your computer using the Power button > Wait for 60 seconds and Restart your computer.
+If this does not work, completely Power OFF the computer by pressing the Power button > Wait for 60 seconds and Restart the computer.

 2. Stop the Process